SahilChaudhary17/Project-MACE/README.md

 * Firebase

 # Credits
-* Ashish Sharma - Contributor
-* Abhinav Kumar - Contributor
+* This project was created by Mr. Sahil Chaudhary as part of a Project Exhibition I along with Mr. Ashish Sharma and Abhinav Kumar